 3. Because the things in life that create the best, most satisfying feeling, are those things that feel like the greatest challenges.
 We feel best about ourselves when we have fought and overcome the odds, not when we have taken the easy way out.

 4. For the kids.
-Yes, it’s cliché, and not always the best choice, but the two of you created those children together, and planned to raise them together.
-Do you really want to risk that they will be raised in part by your ex-spouse’s new partner?
-You are overly cautious about choosing a babysitter, and now you’re going to throw this up to chance?
+Yes, it's cliche`, and not always the best choice, but the two of you created those children together, and planned to raise them together.
+Do you really want to risk that they will be raised in part by your ex-spouse's new partner?
+You are very cautious about choosing a babysitter, and now you're going to throw this up to chance?

 5. Because although your spouse can be incredibly annoying, the fact is that everyone has annoying traits and habits.
-You might as well stick with the ones that you already know about and focus on practicing patience and tolerance.
-It makes more sense than signing up for a whole new package of them.
+You might as well stick with the ones that you already know and focus on practicing patience and tolerance.
+It makes more sense than signing up for a whole new kind of annoyance.

-6. Because it’s not your differences that count, but how you resolve them.
-Although you may have been initially attracted to one another because of your similarities, it’s your differences that allow you to complement one another and give you strength as a couple.
+6. Because it's not your differences that matter, but what you do with them.
+Although you may have been initially attracted to one another because of your similarities, it's your differences that allow you to complement one another and give you strength as a couple.

-10. Because love alone is not enough, but love and commitment together can overcome almost anything.
+10. Because love alone is not enough, but love and commitment together can overcome almost any obstacles.